woocommerce/qit-documentation/docs/custom-tests/downloading-extensions-and-tests.md

   #   Listing it here is optional.
 ```

-This scenario shows how starting from the CLI command, QIT applies a consistent set of rules based on ownership, marketplace availability, and local overrides to set up the testing environment.
+This scenario demonstrates how QIT applies a consistent set of rules based on ownership, marketplace availability, and local overrides to create the necessary test environment.

+## Future improvements

+We understand that managing access to premium extensions for certain vendors or accounts can be challenging, especially when aiming to leverage [Compatibility Testing](./compatibility-tests.md) between plugins.

+To address this, we are planning to introduce **Access Control** in the future, allowing you to grant selected marketplace vendors or specific developer accounts access to your premium extensions and test tags.

+We welcome your feedback on how you’d like to manage and share your premium extensions and tests.
+Please feel free to provide suggestions, use cases, or requirements.